dsal3389-archive/easyTCP2/README.md

 `pip install easyTCP2`

 ## what is easyTCP2?
-it is the same concept like easyTCP (f irst version) but more stable, understandable, flexable, readable and more features (and also because i was too layz to update the last one) this gives you full controll on your server and make it easy and stable
+it is the same concept like easyTCP (first version) but more stable, understandable, flexable, readable and more features (and also because i was too layz to update the last one) this gives you full controll on your server and make it easy and stable